 Walking all the way from the railway station is also quite practical, weather permitting, and takes about 20 minutes: Turn right out of the station forecourt along Station Approach.
 You will pass the Brunswick and Alexandra pubs on your left, bearing left in front of the Alex, so that the former MR Enginemen's lodgings (now called Duesbury House) is on your right.
-This is Siddals Road and is lined with commercial premises like car dealership.
+This is Siddals Road and is lined with commercial premises like car dealerships.
 At the very end, the huge Cockpit multi-story car park looms up.
-Cross the busy Traffic Street and continue under the car park before crossing over to the bus station on your right as you reach The Morledge.
+Cross the busy Traffic Street and continue under the car park along The Morledge.
+Use the pedestrian crossing to reach the Bus Station on the other side of The Morledge.

-** If exiting the Bus Station, turn right along The Morledge.
+** From the Bus Station, continue along The Morledge (turning right out the main doors if exiting the Bus Station).
 You'll walk past the front of the Crown Court, onto Corporation Street and past the front of the Council House on your right.
-Carry straight on, passing the end of Derwent Street (you'll see Exeter bridge over the River Derwent along there on your right), and you will find yourself on Full Street.
+Carry straight on, using the zebra crossing at the end of Derwent Street (you'll see Exeter Bridge over the River Derwent along there on your right), and you will find yourself on Full Street.
 As a quick check the old court building (now home to Derby's Local Studies Library) will be on the right and the Assembly Rooms multi-story car park on the left.

-After 70yds, passing a new hotel which rose up during 2015, the area known as Cathedral Green is on your right.
+After 70yds, passing a new hotel, the area known as Cathedral Green is on your right.
 You will see the main entrance to the Museum diagonally across this open space.

 The Cathedral Green in front of the Silk Mill

-There is also the option of a slightly longer, but far more enjoyable, riverside walk which is well signposted from both the Railway Station and Bus Station.
+(There is also the option of a slightly longer, but somewhat greener, riverside walk which is well signposted from both the Railway Station and Bus Station).